EliAndrewC/l7r/setting/budgets.md

 ## Domain

+This section breaks down the total population for the median domain at a high level, and the following subsections each correspond to different administrative areas and population centers.

 | Place | N | Pop each | Total Pop |
 | --- | --- | --- | --- |
 | Capital city | 1 | 12360 | 12360 |